 - Necrotizing infections

-Except for certain emergency situations, HBOT is used as part of an overall treatment plan, which may include antibiotics, special dressings, debridement and other therapy.
+HBOT is an adjunctive treatment, used as part of an overall treatment plan, which may include antibiotics, special dressings, debridement and other therapy.

 Preparing for your hyperbaric medicine treatment